-- Major pond work shouldn’t occur in the spring (it encourages algae to grow) but in the autumn when you can haul weed out of a pond and leave the weed by the side for a while for animals to get back into the pond.
+- Autumn is a good time when you can haul weed out of a pond and leave the weed by the side for a while for animals to get back into the pond.

 - The pond can then settle down over the winter.

-- Net the pond carefully when you are looking for wildlife.
+- Net the pond carefully if you are catching pond life.

 - Also look at the activity in your pond after dark with a torch.

 - Look out for other wildlife that comes to your pond.

 Safety With Young Children

 - The deep part of this pond is on the far/inaccessible side.